MadJavaEntFall2018/FatBikeTrailReports/README.md

 * Security/Authentication
   * Admin role: create/read/update/delete (crud) of all data
-  * User role: submit trail reports
+  * User role: create trail, create trail report, edit data they have entered previously
   * All: anyone can view trail information (no login)
 * Database (MySQL and Hibernate)
   * Store users and roles
-  * Store trail information
+  * Store all data for the trails and reports
+* ORM Framework
+  * Hibernate
 * Web Services or APIs
   * Google Maps for trail locations
-  * Weather for weather conditions at a trail location
+  * Weather for weather conditions at a trail location, including snow depth?
+* CSS
+  * Bootstrap or Materialize
+* Data Validation
-* Bootstrap
+  * Bootstrap Validator for front end
 * Logging
   * Configurable logging using Log4J.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
-* Site and database hosted on OpenShift
+* Hosting
+  * AWS
+* Independent Research Topic/s
-* Jenkins for Continuous Integration
+  * Jenkins for Continuous Integration, or whatever AWS offers
+  * Materialize or Bootstrap
+* Project Lombok to eliminate boilerplate code like getters/setters/equals
 * Unit Testing
   * JUnit tests to achieve 80% code coverage
-* Independent Research Topic
-  * Bootstrap Validator

 ### Design